RitLuck/blog/content/posts/tech/11-25-2022/index.md

 At 6pm, Happy Hour started which was sponsored by 2 companies (Spoon Consulting and forgot the second one).
 It was really fun, met my bestfriends after almost 1 year.
 Beer and wine were served alongside small snacks and music playing in the backgroud.
 Met [Nirvan Pagooah](https://twitter.com/nirvanpagooah), we had a really nice and long conversation.
 He explained to us about his career, about klanik.
 I can literally stay and listen to him talking for hours and still not get tired.

-Here are some other sessions on the first day posted by [Saamiyah](https://twitter.com/smearthelove) and [Arshad Pooloo](https://twitter.com/ArshadPooloo/)
+Thanks to [Saamiyah](https://twitter.com/smearthelove) and [Arshad Pooloo](https://twitter.com/ArshadPooloo/) for allowing me to use their pictures.

 "Go:From Scratch to Prod" by [MUHAMMAD YUSUF ABDOOL SATAR](https://twitter.com/__fluxy__)
 ![image16](./images/16.png)